smartclaim2025/SmartClaim/README.md

 # SmartClaim
 SmartClaim is a browser extension and bot system designed to automate bonus code claims.

+DM to get your FREE CREDIT by using the promo code: `CLAIMNOW`

 🔥 Features

 - ⚡ Turbo mode for ultra-fast claiming